If you are buying new backup software, here are 10 questions you should ask your backup software vendor before you make a purchasing decision.

 Backing up the data on your network is critical to the stability of your business.
 When you are buying new backup software, be sure to ask these questions to help you find the best backup software for your business.

-About this author: Deni Connor is principal analyst with Storage Strategies NOW in Austin, TX.
+Deni Connor is principal analyst with Storage Strategies NOW in Austin, Texas